Chicken and Broth

 3 tablespoons melted butter (separately)

-Set aside and allow to stand for about 5 Minutes to give the baking powder time to activate.
+Set aside and allow it to stand for about 5 minutes to give the baking powder time to activate.

 While the first batch of dumplings is simmering, microwave the peas in a bowl with a lid for a few minutes until heated.
-And peas to pot after you remove your last batch of dumplings and stir to incorporate.
+Add the peas to the pot after you remove your last batch of dumplings and stir to incorporate.

 A couple of tips and notes: